 Hanging Lake, Glenwood Springs

-Number one on our list of best hikes in Colorado is definitely the Hanging Lake Trail.
-We were in Colorado for just a week but if you even have less time, make the Hanging Lake hike your number one priority, trust me on that!
+Number one on my list of best hikes in Colorado is definitely the Hanging Lake Trail.
+I was in Colorado for just a week but if you even have less time, make the Hanging Lake hike your number one priority, trust me on that!
 It’s quite a bit of a walk and described by Lonely Planet as ‘strenuous and steep’ but believe me when I say that, when you are in good shape, you will have absolutely no difficulties with this hike.
 Sure, there are steep sections and the surface is rocky (you’re in the Rocky Mountains after all) but the climb is gradual and not technical at all.
 What awaits you at the end of the hikes, can only be described as paradise.

 Useful information about the Hanging Lake Trail: